thoughtspot/thoughtspot.github.io/_end-user/search/filter-from-chart-axes.md

 ---
 You can filter a chart in two ways:

-1. Click on the legend labels to toggle the values on or off.
+1. Click the legend labels to toggle the values on or off.
 2. Follow the steps shown here to filter on the axis values.

 To add a filter from the chart axes: